 The hotel has a huge conference area with several different room types.
 Don’t be fooled into thinking the villas are actual villas.
 They are just standard hotel rooms.
 To get a villa you need to book a villa suite.
 I booked a villa thinking I was going to be in one but it was just a standard room.

-They have miniature golf, 3 pools (that I know of), several different dining options including Starbucks, Avis car rental, spa, beach access and priority golf access at TPC Sawgrass which is home to the Players Championship.
+They have miniature golf, two pools (that I know of), several different dining options including a Starbucks, and an Avis car rental, spa, beach access and priority golf access at TPC Sawgrass which is home to the Players Championship.